lockenkopf-blog-loc-methode-locken.jpg

 Like everything to do with curls, finding the right mixture often involves trial and error until you find the right one.

-Try the LOC method for at least 2 weeks or 3 hair washes before deciding if this method is right for you.
-Curls crown works.
+Try the LOC method for at least 2 weeks or 3 washes before deciding if this method will work for your curl crown.

 So, that's it for now from me, I wish you all a successful and happy time!